co44co44/my-git-phase1project/README.md

 This first first version of the app will mock the Sawgrass Mills Mall at Sunrise-Florida.

 # Server:
 In the future, the data used will be the data from the online stores that are physically at those malls.
-However, for this project, a jb.json file is being used with the data that the user will have available.
+However, for this project on phase-1, a jb.json file is being used.
+This file contains the data that the user will access.
 I used real pictures and data from two main stores: GAP (https://www.gap.com/) and OLD NAVY (https://oldnavy.gap.com/)

 # Support:
 If you need support contact me at : crisordonez44@gmail.com